Catminusminus/scenn/README.md

 ```

-<strong>WIP</strong>
+<strong>MNIST EXAMPLE:</strong>
-The blow code should be worked, but fails due to hitting the constexpr evaluation step limit.
+To avoid hitting the constexpr evaluation step limit, you need to patch `clang-patch.diff` to clang.
+In the below code, we use a subset of [MNIST dataset](http://yann.lecun.com/exdb/mnist/), with 100 train size, 10 test size and 3 classes.
+To generate the sub-dataset, use `tools/generate_mini_mnist.py`.
 ```cpp
 // training and evaluating an model in compile time SCENN_CONSTEXPR auto mini_mnist_test() {